rocky/python-uncompyle6/README.rst

 Requirements
 ------------

 This project requires Python 2.6 or later, PyPy 3-2.4, or PyPy-5.0.1.
+Python versions 2.3-2.7 are supported in the python-2.4 branch.
 The bytecode files it can read has been tested on Python bytecodes from versions 2.1-2.7, and 3.2-3.6 and the above-mentioned PyPy versions.